andrefaa/ENMTML/README.md

 > Test the package and give us feedback [here](https://github.com/andrefaa/ENMTML/issues) or send an e-mail to andrefaandrade@gmail.com or sjevelazco@gmail.com!

-> Soon we will provide ENMTML package vignete [here]
+> Soon we will provide ENMTML package vignette [here]